A Mac Miller Biopic Among Most-Anticipated Scripts In Hollywood

 Written by Kyle Anderson and Michael Vlamis, Blue Slide Park will be the unofficial story of the rapper, who passed away from an accidental overdose of fentanyl.
 The film's name comes from the local park in Pittsburgh where Miller spent much of his childhood (which also inspired his debut album) and will likely follow his journey from the moment he decided to seriously pursue hip hop at age 15 to his untimely death in 2018.

-In addition to the Miller biopic, the 2019 Black List includes a variety of screenplays that span every genre, including a screenplay about an alternate universe in which Barron Trump tries to thwart his dad's 2016 presidential run, as well as an action film about Nicholas Cage (yes, you read correctly), are among Leonard's favorites on this year's list.
+In addition to the Miller biopic, the 2019 Black List includes a variety of screenplays that span every genre, including a screenplay about an alternate universe in which Barron Trump tries to thwart his dad's 2016 presidential run, as well as an action film about Nicholas Cage (yes, you read correctly)as well as an action film about Nicholas Cage (yes, you read that correctly), are among Leonard's favourites on this year's list.

-While some of the entries are more pipe dreams than potential Oscar-winners — given our current political climate, that Trump film is never happening — it's fair to say that the Leonard and his Black List are always right on the money.
-Just ask Leo.

-Correction: An earlier version of this article misidentified CJ Wallis and Margrette Bird Pictures as being a part of this project.

 Advertisement